 Yr Wyddfa (Snowdon), Wales’ highest mountain at 1,085m, is the biggest attraction (if you're keen climbing it, check out our full guide to climbing Mount Snowdon here), followed closely by Tryfan – a pyramidal, sharply-spined peak so easy on the eye it’s often labelled the UK’s favourite mountain.
 But there is so much more to Snowdonia than this iconic duo.
 From small-but-spectacular hills to soaring massifs, and from glorious ridge walks and rocky terrain to challenging long-distance trails, here’s our pick of the best walks in Snowdonia.

 As with any hill walking in the UK, you'll need the right walking gear.
-Remember that the trails can be uneven, and the weather can change quickly, so you'll need a decent pair of walking boots, and a backpack packed with a waterproof jacket, water, and a snack at very least.
+Remember that the trails can be uneven, and the weather can change quickly, so you'll need a decent pair of walking boots, and a hiking backpack packed with a waterproof jacket, water bottle, and a snack at very least.

 Yr Wyddfa Horseshoe / Snowdon Horseshoe Walk